sakshi15108/lnast-doc/source/includes/_ntype.md

 val = 1023u10bits
 ```

-# Attrubite statement
+# Attribute statement
-There are two ways to set an attrubite to a variable or tuple,
+There are two ways to set an attribute to a variable or tuple,
 using "." dot operator directly or using as (\_\_attr = foo).
-An classical attrubite setting is bitwidth assignment.
+An classical attribute setting is bitwidth assignment.

 ```coffescript